craigschlegel/registrations-for-the-events-calendar/readme.txt

 * Customizable form and messages.
 Easy to manually translate and tweak to your use case.
 * Set limits customized to each event for total registrations
 * Form submits without the visitor needing to leave the page or even refresh using AJAX.
+* Registrants are sent a customizable confirmation email and the event organizer can be sent a notification email when a registration is made.
 * Optional attendee list visible above the form
 * Validate emails, allow only one registration per email per event
-* Many options can be customized for each event including email recipients, email "from" addresses, and registration limits
+* Many options can be customized for each event including email recipients, email "from" addresses, deadline, and registration limits
 * Shortcodes to display registration forms in other areas of your website
 * Manage registrations in the backend with the ability to add, edit, and delete.
 * Export registrations to a spreadsheet in .csv form.